Community Reinvestment: Giving

 Financial Literacy Resources

-The TS Institute is a resource to help families handle decisions concerning the economy, education and most importantly, personal finance.
+We've launched a Financial Literacy program as a resource to help families handle decisions concerning the economy, education and most importantly, personal finance.
 One way our employees assist with this mission is through programs like Junior Achievement and the North Dakota Real World Camp.
 Junior Achievement (JA) inspires youth to make smart academic and economic choices while learning about entrepreneurship, savings and their community.
+Read more about our financial literacy efforts here.

 Economic Development and Revitalization